pmservice/wml-sample-models/spark/drug-selection/README.md

 # About
-#### Drug Selection for Treating Heart Problems - sample application takes inputs found to be primary predictors in drug selection for treating heart problems and predicts the drug it believes to be the best choice for the patient.
+#### A biomedical company that produces heart drugs has collected data about a set of patients, all of whom suffered from the same illness.
+During their course of treatment, each patient responded to one of five medications.
+The presented model uses this data to predict the drug it believes to be the best choice for the patient.